How can you whiten teeth?

 At least:

-• Brush your teeth twice a day
+• Brush teeth twice daily

 • Use dental floss

-• regular dental check-ups
+• Regular dental check-ups

-5. Whitening products for skincare
+5. Whitening products for maintenance

-Conclusion: Which method is the best?
+Conclusion: Which method is best?

-Dental teeth whitening very strong fast
+Dentist bleaching very strong fast

 Home bleaching medium to strong medium